A Rohingya girl’s journey from refugee camps to college

 Piecing together the rest of her story took effort.
 With help, I tracked down her uncle who had fled to Norway years ago as a refugee.
 In the sprawling camps, I found Formin’s teachers, including the one who first told her about Malala.

-I learned that of the 500 students who sat for high school exams in Rakhine state in March 2017, Formin was one of only four girls who passed.
+I learned that of the 150 girls who sat for the high school exam at Formin’s school in March 2017, she was among only four who passed.
 Nearly everyone who knew her growing up spoke of Formin’s determination and her talent for English.
 Math, they said, had been a challenge.

 Friends and family also spoke of her equally bright and determined older sister, Nur Jahan.
 The girls had made a pact as kids to go to college together.
 But their family decided that Nur Jahan would be married instead.